-Grafton: city of trees, with its charms hidden from the highway, rewarding those who venture within.
+Grafton, the city of trees.
+With its charms hidden from the highway, rewarding those who venture within.
 A place of beauty, heritage and soul.

 The jacarandas might be the most famous but there are also cape chestnuts, golden trumpet trees, tree waratahs, tibouchinas, poincianas, silky oaks, giant figs and many more botanical highlights to marvel at.